-Worksoft Certify® integration with Atlassian® Jira® enables users to submit issues into Jira from the Certify Result Viewer.
+Worksoft Certify® integration with Atlassian® Jira® enables a user to submit issues into Jira from the Certify Result Viewer.
 Jira is an IT issue management system that allows users to capture and organize IT issues, assign work, and follow team activities.

-With the integration software, you can create Jira issues and populate all of the issue fields using information from Certify results and processes.
-The issue is then imported into a Jira system, where you can edit and refine it.
-After the issue is submitted to Jira, you cannot see the details of the issue in Certify.
+With the integration software, you can create Jira issues and populate all of the issue's fields by using information from Certify results and processes.
+The issue is then imported into a Jira system where you are able to edit and refine the issue.
+After the issue is submitted to Jira, you are unable to see the details of the issue in Certify.